 UIC offers both MA and PhD degrees with specialties in the three major subfields of Archaeology, Biological Anthropology, and Cultural Anthropology.
 Admissions preference is given to MA-seeking students who intend to pursue an MA-PhD sequence, rather than a terminal MA.
-The interdepartmental concentrations are available in Gender and Women's Studies or Latin American and Latino Studies.
+The interdepartmental concentrations are available in Gender and Women's Studies, Latin American and Latino Studies or Black Studies.

 - Archaeology: The combined faculties of the UIC Departments of Anthropology and the Field Museum represent one of the largest concentrations of anthropological archaeologists in the USA.
 We currently have research projects being conducted across the world.